*I draw and paint with my finger on the screen, rather than use a stylus.

 My first intentions for seeking out art apps to use, were to do some simple illustrations for some of my poems.
 Yet, here I am a couple of years later doing much more than this; and quite taken up with this new way of doing my art.

-Most of my studies and training are in the traditional, fine arts (and English Literature); drawing and painting on a glass screen (unless doing a mono-type on glass) is not something I ever envisioned.
+Most of my studies and training are in traditional fine arts, and English literature (and Art and English teaching studies); and painting on a glass screen (unless doing a mono-type on glass) is not something I ever envisioned.

 However, art, in whatever way I choose to do it, always plays – when possible – a large part of my (and possibly for many of you) everyday life.
 The longest I ever put down my pencils, was for nearly a year after the birth of my first son – thirty one years ago.
 Due mainly to sheer exhaustion and the overwhelming and mostly delightful roller coaster ride, of the first year as a mum.